j5bot/proton-pack-wiring/power/12V Power Assembly.md

 ### Mounting Assemblies

-1. After drilling your mounting holes, you should be able to feed the MALE connectors on the LED sub-assembly and the power input sub-assemblies through the holes
+1. After drilling your mounting holes, you should be able to feed the MALE connectors on the LED sub-assembly and the power input sub-assemblies through their respective mounting holes
 2. Pass the shaft of your bypass switch through the hole and use the washers, nut, etc. to affix the switch and attached sub-assembly